onflow/flow/docs/content/concepts/transaction-signing.md

 Payers and authorizers are not required to.

-The transaction proposer is only required to specify a sequence number for a single account key, even it if signs with multiple keys.
+The transaction proposer is only required to specify a sequence number for a single account key, even if it signs with multiple keys.
 This key is referred to as the _proposal key_.

 Each time an account key is used as a proposal key, its sequence number is incremented by 1.
 The sequence number is updated after execution, even if the transaction fails (reverts) during execution.

-A transaction is rejected if its proposal key does not specify a sequence number equal to the sequence number stored on the account _at execution time._
+A transaction is failed if its proposal key does not specify a sequence number equal to the sequence number stored on the account _at execution time._

 **Example**